ties2/ComputerVision-DataScience-Master/lectures/machine learning/Data Exploration.markdown

 * Problem: Simple one-hot encoding creates too many columns, causing the curse of dimensionality and increasing the risk of overfitting.

 * Solution: Use target-guided encoding (e.g., Mean Encoding), replacing categories with the average target value for that group, while using K-fold cross-validation to prevent leakage within the encoding process.
+---

+Why Resampling is ONLY for the Training Set
+The purpose of the validation and test sets is to simulate real-world, unseen data and provide an unbiased evaluation of your model's performance.

+1. Preventing Data Leakage: If you use techniques like RandomOverSampler on the test set, you are introducing artificial, duplicated, or synthetically generated samples into the data that will be used for final evaluation.
+This inflates the scores (like accuracy and recall) and gives you a false sense of security about your model's true capability.
+This is a severe form of Data Leakage.

+2. Maintaining Real-World Distribution: Your original dataset's imbalance (for validation and test sets) reflects the true distribution of Gamma rays (Class 1) and Hadrons (Class 0) in the real-world observations.
+The model should be tested on this natural imbalance to see how it performs in a realistic scenario.